AnClark/faust-vst/README.md

 necessary compiler and linker options are provided automatically, and on OS X the script also takes care of creating a proper VST bundle.

+The faust2faustvst script understands a number of options which correspond to various compilation options in the Makefile; run `faust2faustvst -h` to get a brief summary of these.

 In contrast to faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
 For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture.